jamesxv7/show-me-the-love/README.md

 # show-me-the-love
-This script was created as a gift to my wife  on our first San Valentine's day as married couple.
+This script was created as a gift to my wife  on our first San Valentine's day as a married couple.

 The gift is located at www.jaimeolmo.com/yo-amo-a-dielimar/